Covering complexions.

 CSL bumper fitment.

 The final panel gap to validate and adjust was with the OE+ CSL front bumper made by Vorsteiner.
-This panel gap is peculiar as it is mostly dictated by the quality of fitment of the bumper - and not all CSL bumpers fit the same.

-It's fitment is ultimately dictated by the manufacturer's attention to detail, your own attention to follow the installation instructions and the condition of your brackets.
+The fender-to-bumper gap is peculiar as it is mostly dictated by the manufacturer's attention to detail, your own attention to follow the installation instructions and the condition of your brackets.
 Specifically on my E46 M3, the CSL bumper is further secured to the Performance Aluminum Undertray with 3x drilled holes into the lower section of the bumper.

 As a caveat, most E46 M3 owners will attest to the relative ease of achieving perfect static fitment of your bumper - and there's keeping it there for an extended period of time.
 I will further discuss the installation of Vorsteiner's CSL bumper in its specific series.